FrancisVega/sketch-copy-paste-layout-settings/README.md

 Or download and double click in sketch-layout-settings.sketchplugin

 ## How to use
-1 - Select one artboard then select Copy Layout Settings from Plugins menu.
+1 - Select one artboard then select Copy Layout/Grid from Plugins menu.

-2 - Select one or more artboards and select Paste Layout Settings from Plugins menu.
+2 - Select one or more artboards and select Paste Layout/Grid from Plugins menu.